Cache Oblivious Algorithms for Computing the Triplet Distance Between Trees: Introduction

 \section{Introduction}

-\subparagraph*{Background.} Trees are data structures that are often used to represent relationships.
-For example in the field of Biology, a tree can be used to represent evolutionary relationships, with the leafs corresponding to species that exist today, and internal nodes to ancestor species that existed in the past.
-For a fixed set of $n$ species, different data (e.g. DNA, morphological) or construction methods (e.g. Q*~\cite{Qmethod}, neighbor joining~\cite{NJmethod}) can lead to trees that look structurally different.
+Trees are data structures that are often used to represent relationships.
+For example in the field of Biology, a tree can be used to represent evolutionary relationships, with the leaves corresponding to species that exist today, and internal nodes to ancestor species that existed in the past.
+For a fixed set of~$n$ species, different data (e.g., DNA, morphological) or construction methods (e.g., Q*~\cite{Qmethod}, neighbor joining~\cite{NJmethod}) can lead to trees that look structurally different.
 An interesting question that arises then is, given two trees $T_{1}$ and $T_{2}$ over $n$ species, how different are they?
 An answer to this question could potentially be used to determine whether the difference is statistically significant or not, which in turn could help with evolutionary inferences.

-Several distance measures have been proposed in the past to compare two trees.
+Several distance measures have been proposed in the past to compare two trees that are \emph{unordered}, i.e., trees in which the order of the siblings is not taken into account.
 A class of them includes distance measures that are based on how often certain features are different in the two trees.
-Common distance measures of this kind are the Robinson-Foulds distance~\cite{RobinsonFoulds}, the triplet distance~\cite{Dobson} and the quartet distance~\cite{Quartet}.
+Common distance measures of this kind are the Robinson-Foulds distance~\cite{RobinsonFoulds}, the triplet distance~\cite{Dobson} for rooted trees and the quartet distance~\cite{Quartet} for unrooted trees.
 The Robinson-Foulds distance counts how many leaf bipartitions are different, where a bipartition in a given tree is generated by removing a single edge from the tree.
 The triplet distance is only defined for rooted trees, and counts how many leaf triples induce different topologies in the two trees.
 The counterpart of the triplet distance for unrooted trees, is the quartet distance, which counts how many leaf quadruples induce different topologies in the two trees.

 Algorithms exist that can efficiently compute these distance measures.
 The Robinson-Foulds distance can be optimally computed in $\mathrm{O}(n)$ time~\cite{DaysAlgorithm}.
-The triplet distance can be computed in $\mathrm{O}(n \log n)$ time~\cite{TripletQuartetSoda13}.
+The triplet distance can be computed in~$\mathrm{O}(n \log n)$ time~\cite{TripletQuartetSoda13}.
 The quartet distance can be computed in $\mathrm{O}(dn\log n)$ time~\cite{TripletQuartetSoda13}, where $d$ is the maximal degree of any node in the two input trees.